-Information for GOFish is available on the AFMA website ('Services for Fishers' - 'GOFish Help') or from AFMA Licensing and Data Services area on 1300 723 621.
+Information for GOFish is available on the AFMA website ('Fisheries Management' - 'GOFish Help') or from AFMA Licensing and Data Services area on 1300 723 621.

 Organisations (including companies and partnerships) will need to complete a Registered Authorised Agent Nomination (RA) form to authorise an individual (or individuals) as an agent to act on their behalf when using GOFish.